Broad measures of economic progress: World Bank

 The NHI focuses on the spiritual and material development of human beings by focussing on the four pillars of sustainable development, preservation of cultural values, conservation of natural resources and establishment of good governance.
-The bank also notes suggestions made by President Nicholas Sarkozy for the modification of the definition of GDP that stops the social and cultural damage that the current definitions are leading to.
+The bank also notes suggestions made by President Nicolas Sarkozy for the modification of the definition of GDP that stops the social and cultural damage that the current definitions are leading to.
 The Bank also suggests Adjusted Net Savings as an alternative to GDP.